Ole Nilsen Ravna

 Ole Nilsen Ravna (31 October 1841 - 11 August 1906) was a Northern Saami adventurer, explorer and reindeer herder.
 He skied with Fridtjof Nansen across Greenland in 1888–89.

 Biography

-Ole Nilsen Ravna was born on October 31, 1841, in Karasjok, Norway.
+Ole Nilsen Ravna was born on October 31, 1841, in Karasjok Municipality in Finnmark county, Norway.
 Reindeer herding was typical work for Saami, Ole Ravna had his own herd of reindeers.

 When Ravna was forty-six years old, he became a member of the Greenland expedition (1888-1889).
 The head of expedition, Fridtjof Nansen, was displeased with him, because Ravna had a family and motion sickness.
 For the last reason, Ole and his compatriot Samuel Balto had been reading the New Testament during storms.